mickmill54/vault_kv_renamer/README.md

-This bash script was built primarily to migrate a ton of secrets from an old, open-source version of Vault to Vault Enterprise.
-Surprisingly, there was no migration tool available from Hashicorp at the time of this work, so I created one.
+This bash script was built primarily to rename a "root" path for  vault key values.
+For example if you have a path kv/cnn and you want to rename the path to cnn00, this is the tool to accomplish that task.

 ## Contents

-1. The config.json file
+1. The config_rename.json file
 2. Installation instructions
 3. Running the script
-4. Useful commands and randomish stuff
-5. References
-6. Acknowledgements
+4. Acknowledgements

 A couple of notes before diving in: